Department of Defense Science, Mathematics, And Research for Transformation Scholarship

 All awardees must be:

-- able to complete at least one summer internships at DoD facility,
+- able to complete at least one summer internship (multi-year scholars only)

 - a student in good standing with a minimum cumulative GPA of 3.0 on a 4.0 scale,

-- pursuing an undergraduate or graduate degree in one of the disciplines listed on the About SMART page.
+- pursuing a technical undergraduate or graduate degree in one of the 21 STEM disciplines listed below,

-**Graduate applicants can be either currently enrolled in a regionally accredited U.S. college or university or awaiting notification of admission to such.
-If awaiting admission, you must be accepted for entrance in the fall 2020 term.
+- Can be either currently enrolled in a regionally accredited U.S. college or university or awaiting notification of admission

 *Students who are currently Freshman or enrolled in a First Year Associate’s Program applicants must report an ACT or SAT Reasoning Test Score.
 Subject tests are not required.
 In addition, individuals who apply during their Freshman/First Year must obtain a minimum cumulative 3.0 GPA on a 4.0 scale during the fall academic term of their Freshman/First Year.
 Freshman/First Year Associate's Program applicants will be required to submit an official transcript reflecting their fall academic term grades to establish compliance with this requirement.